Fatal Sepsis Misdiagnosed As Flu 19 Jan 2018 | Stephanie Prior

 A recent report in the Telegraph stated that around 4 million people in England alone are currently suffering flu-like symptoms.
 However, John Oxford, the Professor of Virology at the University of London said there has not yet been a major outbreak of Aussie flu here in the UK, despite the number of influenza-related deaths and hospital admissions currently sitting at double the number of last year.
 The reason is that the different types of the flu virus are accounting for these numbers, and not just H3N2 alone.
 Professor Oxford clarifies that while at present there are no signs of an Aussie flu epidemic, he cannot predict how the land will lie over the next few weeks.
 He advises that the flu vaccine remains the best line of defence against the spread of the illness, despite some reports that the vaccine appears not to be as effective in the elderly compared to other population groups.

 Sadly, even in the 21st century, people can die from a flu infection.
 Just today, it has been reported that a teenage student from the Scottish Highlands died when her influenza infection developed into pneumonia.
 In cases such as this, the flu virus weakens the immune system, leaving the body vulnerable to secondary bacterial infections which can develop into pneumonia or septicaemia.
 However, people can also die when their symptoms are incorrectly attributed to flu.

 Misdiagnosis of Flu and Possible Medical Negligence.

-Perhaps the most shocking aspect of this case is that Alyssa have easily been correctly diagnosed with some simple blood tests and her successful treatment with antibiotics would have been equally straightforward.
+Perhaps the most shocking aspect of this case is that Alyssa has easily been correctly diagnosed with some simple blood tests and her successful treatment with antibiotics would have been equally straightforward.
 Instead, she was sent home with pain relief and instructions to rest for a week.
-The misdiagnosis of flu meant that she lost her life and her family lost a much loved daughter and sister.
+The misdiagnosis of flu meant that she lost her life and her family lost a much-loved daughter and sister.
 Her death was entirely avoidable.